About Beekeeping Tours

 How do I schedule a tour?

-Tours are scheduled by reservation only.
-You must have a minimum of 10 people, and the reservations must include ages and approx. suit sizes needed for the participants.
+We ask that all group tours have a minimum of 10 people, and the reservations must include ages and approx. suit sizes needed for the participants.

 We do have "weebee" suits for the little ones, with our smallest suit about the size of a 4 year old.